SAP-archive/teched2020-DEV161/exercises/ex1/README.md

 ## Exercise 1.4 - Preparations for the next exercises

 After completing these steps, you will upload several files to SAP Business Application Studio that you'll need later in this session.
++ `metadata.xml` will allow you to develop the app without connecting to a backend system.
++ `ui5.yaml`, `package.json`, and `manifest.json` will be used to:
+    + Demonstrate the file comparison finctionality.
+    + Connect the app to a backend system.

 9. Click *Open Workspace*.
     <br><br>![](images/2020-10_BAS_Open_Workspace_.jpg)<br><br>